-Dyspraxia Therapy Program: Treating Learning Disability Students and Dyspraxia
+Dyspraxia Therapy Program: Treating students with Dyspraxia

 At Suprex Learning, we provide a combination of techniques to cater to the needs of students with Dyspraxia.
 Rhythmic Writing improves visual-motor integration, establishes hemispheric specialization for language, and polishes fine and gross motor skills.
-The Blue Book method improves speech by working on decoding skills, encoding skills, promoting phonemic awareness, and improving ability to apply spelling generalizations to speech and writing.
+The Blue Book method improves speech by working on decoding skills, encoding skills, promoting phonemic awareness, and improving the ability to apply spelling generalizations to speech and writing.
 Moveable Alphabet targets multiple components of speech by improving phonemic awareness, phonological awareness, and phonetics.
-Dictation and Copy improves near-point copying, hand-eye coordination, application of various writing components such as paragraph and sentence structure, and comprehension and language processing.
+Our Dictation and Copy technique improves near-point copying, hand-eye coordination, application of various writing components such as paragraph and sentence structure, comprehension, and language processing.

 Each technique used in Educational Therapy serves a vital purpose in our goal to improve academic performance for students with Dyspraxia.
-Each of our sessions begin with Rhythmic Writing in which the student works on one of the most common leading factors of poor handwriting and weak fine motor-skills: incorrect, tight, or awkward grips on writing utensils.
-Here, the therapist works to perfect the grip of the student on multiple media of writing including chalk on a levitated space such as a chalkboard, and marker on a laminated mat in seated structure similar to that of a desk in a classroom.
+Our sessions begin with Rhythmic Writing in which the student works on one of the most common leading factors of poor handwriting and weak fine motor skills: incorrect, tight, or awkward grips on writing utensils.
+The therapist works to perfect the grip of the student on multiple media of writing including chalk on a levitated space such as a chalkboard, and marker on a laminated mat in a seated structure similar to that of a desk in a classroom.
 In both cases, students work on proper positioning to target all muscles in the body.
-This includes correct stance and positioning of feet to maintain balance, large arm, neck and shoulder movement to work on gross motor skills, and crossing the midline of the brain.
+This includes correct stance and positioning of feet to maintain balance, large arm, neck, and shoulder movement to work on gross motor skills, and crossing the midline of the brain.
 This technique encourages students to make a habit of crossing from the left side of the brain over the midline to the right; learning to do this is a task achieved by practice that greatly aids in neater, precise coordination.

-- Assistance through a peer or teacher in fine-motor activities such as cutting, pasting, detailed coloring, or labeling.
+- Assistance through a peer or teacher in fine-motor activities such as cutting, pasting, detailed coloring, or labeling

-- Visual, aural, and tactile demonstrations incorporated into instruction.
+- Visual, aural, and tactile demonstrations incorporated into instruction

 - Concise course and lecture outlines